 Figure by Ilya Milstein, brushstrokes by Katherine Messenger, design by Evie Saphire-Bernstein

-At this precarious time for many LGBTQIA+ people, I’m reminded of the power of literature — of the fact that stories have an unrivaled ability to help us to understand another person’s perspective.
+At this precarious time for LGBTQIA+ people, I’m reminded of the power of literature — of the fact that stories have an unrivaled ability to help us to understand another person’s perspective.
 The mission of Jewish Book Council’s annual print literary journal, Paper Brigade, is to celebrate the breadth and diversity of Jewish books.
 Here are ten pieces from the journal — short stories, interviews, essays, and a comic — that hint at the wide range of queer Jewish literary voices out there.
 Whether LGBTQIA+ identity is at the center of their focus or a given in the background, these narratives demonstrate how inextricable it is from the Jewish literary canon.

 Illustration by Laura Junger

-Into the Mud” by Yael van der Wouden
+Into the Mud by Yael van der Wouden

-Into the Mud” invites us to what could be a European town in the 90s — except that here, there are dybbuks who hide in microwaves, a rabbi warns his congregation about the wickedness of the man who wants to control another being,” and Miryam, Debby’s sometimes-best-friend, takes out her frustration with her dysfunctional parents by making golems down by an abandoned lake.
+If you’re craving more writing by van der Wouden, look no further than this short story in which, she says, you can see me working out dynamics and themes that become central in The Safekeep.”
+Into the Mud” invites us to what could be a European town in the 90s – except that here, there are dybbuks who hide in microwaves, a rabbi warns his congregation about the wickedness of the man who wants to control another being,” and Miryam, Debby’s sometimes-best-friend, takes out her frustration with her dysfunctional parents by making golems down by an abandoned lake.
 Debby is in awe of charismatic, rebellious Miryam, who casually taunts her at school but condescends to spend time with her over the summer.
 The fantastical elements of this story provide a backdrop for nuanced, suspenseful rendering of a friendship defined in equal parts by resentment and attraction.

 Read more in volume 5.